Blood Cancer United

 Blood Cancer United, a 501(c)(3) charitable organization founded in 1949, is a voluntary health organization dedicated to fighting blood cancer world-wide.
-Blood Cancer United funds blood cancer research on cures for leukemia, lymphoma, Hodgkin's disease, and myeloma.
+Blood Cancer United funds blood cancer research to develop cures for all types of blood cancer, including Hodgkin's disease, Leukemia, Lymphoma, Myelodysplastic syndrome, Myeloma, and Myeloproliferative neoplasm.
 Formerly known as the Leukemia & Lymphoma Society, the organization provides free information and support services, and it advocates for blood cancer patients and their families seeking access to quality and affordable care.

-Blood Cancer United is headquartered in Rye Brook, New York, with 27 regional offices throughout the United States and five regional offices in Canada.
-The organization has raised and donated more than $1.7 billion (USD) to blood cancer research.
+Blood Cancer United is headquartered in Washington D.C., with 27 regional offices throughout the United States and five regional offices in Canada.
+The organization has raised and donated more than $2 billion (USD) to blood cancer research.

-Blood Cancer United had a four-star rating with Charity Navigator in 2023, scoring 97 percent.
-As of 2025, its score is 99 percent.

 History

 Robert Roesler de Villiers Foundation (1949–1954)

 Originally known as the Robert Roesler de Villiers Foundation, Blood Cancer United was founded in New York City in 1949 by Rudolph and Antoinette de Villiers after the death of their son Robert from leukemia.
 The foundation was led by Antoinette, starting with a small Manhattan office with an initial investment of two thousand dollars and a small staff of volunteers.
 At the time, there was a lack of effective medications, support facilities, and single-agent chemotherapy.

 The organization sponsored annual international research competitions with monetary awards to conduct research for treating leukemia.
 In 1951 the organization launched a contest for the best research paper on leukemia treatment.
 In the first year, there were 30 entries but no winners.
 The following year, Ludwik Gross was selected for the first prize and a grant to continue research.